FanbaseLabs/.github/profile/README.md

 **Mission**

 At Fanbase Labs, we believe that independent artists and developers should be able to gather patrons and distribute their work outside the influence of corporations, VCs, and banking institutions.
-With that mission in mind, we have created user interfaces and APIs built on top of **open source** protocols and **public blockchains**, to facilitate pure independence.
+With that mission in mind, we have created user interfaces and APIs built on top of **open source** protocols and **public blockchains** from Fanbase Foundation, Ethereum  Foundation and others, to facilitate pure independence.